intk/public-domain-library/README.md

 Run:

-- `docker-compose ps` for running instances
+- `docker ps` for running instances
-- `docker-compose stop` or `docker-compose kill` for stopping the containers
+- `docker stop container-name` or `docker kill` for stopping the containers
-- `docker-compose build` to rebuild images
-- `docker-compose exec container-name sh` to log into a container (i.e: `docker-compose exec pdl-server sh` to log into the server container)
+- `docker exec -it container-name sh` to log into a container

 Mongo outputs a lot of logs, and while this can be necessary to read them sometimes, most of the time it is too much useless information.
 Displaying its logs is possible though through `docker logs pdl-db -f`.